ardhi/ardhi/PROJECTS.md

 This highly challenging project involved establishing infrastructure at over 20 remote sites and managing the real-time nature of the data.
 Key execution steps and components included:

 - Erecting 30m high towers to house Furuno Class A AIS receivers.
 Raw NMEA AIS data was funneled via serial connection to local mini-servers.
-- A custom-developed script was used to decode the NMEA data, perform downsampling, and saved as local archive.
+- A custom-developed program was used to decode the NMEA data, perform downsampling, and saved as local archive.
 - Developed a dedicated local application for on-site users to view real-time vessel positions.
-This application featured critical safety and management functions, including Geofence alerts: For vessel entry/exit, overspeeding, overtime, and boundary crossing; and also implementing CPA (Closest Point of Approach) and TCPA (Time to Closest Point of Approach) functionality
+Also featured critical safety and management functions, including Geofence alerts: For vessel entry/exit, overspeeding, overtime, and boundary crossing; and also implementing CPA (Closest Point of Approach) and TCPA (Time to Closest Point of Approach) functionality

 Due to the lack of commercially viable options, I also developed a custom WMS (Web Map Service) server capable of reading and rendering encoded S-63 Electronic Navigational Charts (ENC) from the hydrographic office.